coltoutram/Colts-Cogs/README.md

 # Colts-Cogs
-They're all v3 cogs and don't look at the develop branch as its just for testing and really messy.
+This branch is for a custom bot, I add stuff just for this bot and server it is in such as ignoring channel in actionlogs.

 ## Cogs